bcnmy/docs/docs/Account/methods.md

 The SDK provides the following API methods for a smart account.

-## BiconomySmartAccountV2
-### Create
+### createSmartAccountClient

-The `create()` method is used to create an instance of the Biconomy Smart Account V2.
+This method is used to create an instance of the Biconomy Smart Account V2.
 This method requires a smart account configuration object to be passed and returns the smart account API instance.

 This method creates the smart account based on the config object.
 To configure smart account on another chain one needs to instantiate another smart account API instance with configuration of that chain.